bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 Switched to a new branch 'newFeature'
 ```

-In order to check what branch you are currently on you can use the following command:
+In order to check what branch you are currently on, you can use the following command:

 ```
 git branch